codenificient/covidash/README.md

-# covidash
+# Covidash

-This is a practice project based on React for displaying the statistics of Coronavirus 19 using data from an Open Source API
+### This is a practice project based on React for displaying the statistics of Coronavirus 19 using data from an Open Source API

-The site is live [here](https://siechristian.github.io/covidash)
+### The site is live [here](https://siechristian.github.io/covidash)